awesomephant/boulton-website/projects/guttural-flex.md

 {% image align="center"  , src="OLIVER_BOULTON_GUTTURAL_FLEX_5.jpg", width="79.3%",alt="" %}

-A line to touch / feel and choreograph the flow through rooms<br/>
+A line to touch / feel / choreograph the flow through rooms<br/>
 Flesh in colour these letter-likes or desire paths <br/>
 Begin from the industry standard of a six meter steel line<br/>
 I burn away until an orange glow / folding / creasing / cracking <br/>